muratk3n/thirdwave/en/tweets/2020/week13a.md

 Billionaires are on a basic income if you think abt it.
 Most of them arent really that smart, their money makes money.
-Get to a critical mass with come chicanery, off you go..
+Get to a critical mass with some chicanery, off you go..
 I mean who is a million times smarter than the next guy?
 Noone.
 Then that free money is a handout.
 Factor in all the regulatory, legal framework that allows them to keep it..